xtuml/bridgepoint/doc-bridgepoint/process/FAQ.md

   - Draw a communication link between each pair of collaborating participants on the diagram.
   - For each message on the collaboration diagram:
     - Use the "Interaction" drawer on the Palette to select the "(A)Synchronous Message" tool.
-    - Alongside the communication line between the sender/receiver pair, draw a short line, moving toward the receiver
+    - Alongside the communication line between the sender/receiver pair, draw a short line, moving toward the receiver.
-    - Select both the receiver and the message (ctrl-select)
+    - Select both the receiver and the message (ctrl-select).
     - Invoke the context-menu entry, "Formalize..."
     - Select the appropriate event or operation defined within the underlying executable models.
 The resulting diagram will look something like this:
   <img src="ExampleCollabDiag.png" alt="ExampleCollabDiag" style="width: 320px;"/>